jayield/rapper/README.md

  - The Identity Map implements a LRU cache.
 They have a limit of what they can hold in memory, and when it reaches the limit, they will delete the least-read elements.

- - All domain objects must implement interface DomainObject and each domain object must have a field called version and the same for the DB tables.
+ - All domain objects must implement interface <code>DomainObject</code> and each domain object must have a field called version and the same for the DB tables.

  - The domain object classes must have the same name as respective DB table, same for the fields/rows.